PhilippeMarcotte/muzero-general/README.md

 python muzero.py --game_name <configuration name> --action "Train" --logger tensorboard --seed <seed>
 ```

-The configuration used are located in the fodler games.
+The configuration used are located in the [games](./games) fodler.
 However, only the name is required.
 Here are all the configurations used for the experiments:
 - basic_tictactoe_ratio_0_5
 - true_reanalyze_tictactoe_ratio_0_5
 - fast_reanalyze_tictactoe_ratio_0_5